ntaraujo/kivy-easier/README.md

 * Windows 10 1709 Fall Creators Update 64bit or later.
 * Windows Subsystem for Linux feature is enabled.
 ### Recommended
-Minimum to use WSL2 (or your project need to be inside the distro)
+Minimum to use WSL2 (with WSL1 your project cannot be on Windows side)
 * For x64 systems: Version 1903 or higher, with Build 18362 or higher.
 * For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.